Phanrum/ECMM409-TSP/README.md

 This will create a `target` directory with a `release` subdirectory, the binary will be located in this subdirectory called `tsp-coursework`

 # Running instructions

-The binary must be located in a directory containing a subdirectory called `data` which contains the xml files.
+The binary must be located in a directory containing a subdirectory called `data` which contains the XML files.

 You can then run the help command with: